mowzamao/cits3200/team_administration/sprint_1/scope_of_work.md

 ### *Hardware Considerations*

 The system must run efficiently on an offline Windows operating system.
-The team will ensure that the image processing pipeline is minimally complex, so that the application can run quickly without requiring specialised hardware like GPUs or high-end CPUs.
+The team will ensure that the image processing pipeline is minimally complex so that the application can run quickly without requiring specialised hardware like GPUs or high-end CPUs.

 ### *System Modifications*

-Future Windows updates, python releases or updates to packages may render our software obsolete.
-The team will not provide support beyond October 2024\.
+Future Windows updates, Python releases, or package updates may render our software obsolete.
+The team will not provide support beyond October 2024.

 ### *Security Issues*